 - a.
-Establishing and maintaining effective communications between the Company, any contractors or sub-contractors, fishermen and other users of the sea concerning the overall project and any amendments to the CMS and site environmental procedures; - b.
-Provision of information relating to the safe operation of fishing activity on the site of the Development; and - c.
+Establishing and maintaining effective communications between the Company, contractors or sub-contractors, fishermen, and other users of the sea concerning the overall project and any amendments to the CMS and site environmental procedures; - b.
+Provision of information relating to the safety of persons engaged in fishing operations on the site of the Development; and - c.
 Ensuring that information is made available and circulated in a timely manner to minimise interference with fishing operations and other users of the sea.